orlamadden/personafy/README.md

 To ensure the best user experience, I performed multiple manual tests to ensure the app worked across various devices and on multiple browsers.

+#### Browser Compatibility

+- Chrome - no issues.
+- Firefox - no issues.
+- Safari - no issues.
+- Microsoft Edge - no issues.
+- Opera - no issues.
+- Internet Explorer - no tests performed on this browser.

+#### Devices

+- iPhone 11 Pro
+- iPhone XR
+- Samsung Galaxy 8
+- iPhone 11 Pro MAX

 ### Validators used

 [W3C HTML Validator](https://validator.w3.org/)